stormpath/stormpath-sdk-java/docs/source/tutorial.rst

 Spring Boot, Spring Web MVC, Spring Security and the Thymeleaf templating engine - all integrated with Stormpath.
 Component features, such as Spring Security, can easily be disabled through the use of properties or via annotations.
 (You'll see an example of disabling
 Spring Security with properties in the :ref:`spring-boot-meet-stormpath` section).

+#elseif( $spring )

+If you've already gone through the quickstart, jump over to the :ref:`spring-meet-stormpath` section.

+All of the code in the tutorial makes use of the ``stormpath-spring-security-webmvc`` integration.
+This integration has it all:
+Spring, Spring Web MVC, Spring Security and the JSP templating engine - all integrated with Stormpath.
+Component features, such as Spring Security, can easily be disabled through the use of properties or via annotations.
+(You'll see an example of disabling
+Spring Security with properties in the :ref:`spring-meet-stormpath` section).

+#end

 Topics: